SevenShepherd/SevenShepherd.github.io/_posts/2024-03-22-a-shepherd-drives-the-sheep.markdown

 Genuine saving faith results in obedience to God (1Jn 2:3-6; 3:6-10; 5:3-4 Jn 14:15,21; 15:10) and good works that follow after justification (James 2:14-26; Eph 2:10).
 Obedience does not merit salvation, salvation produces obedience.
 Christianity is a call to discipleship.

-> “If you refuse to take up your cross and follow me, <span style="font-weight:bold;color:Crimson;">you are not worthy of being mine</span>.” — Jesus in Matthew 10:38
+> “If you refuse to take up your cross and follow me, <span style="font-weight:bold;color:OrangeRed;">you are not worthy of being mine</span>.” — Jesus in Matthew 10:38

-> Then he said to them all, “If anyone wants to become my follower, he must deny himself, take up his cross <span style="font-weight:bold;color:Crimson;">daily</span>, and follow me. &mdash; Luke 9:23 NET
+> Then he said to them all, “If anyone wants to become my follower, he must deny himself, take up his cross <span style="font-weight:bold;color:OrangeRed;">daily</span>, and follow me. &mdash; Luke 9:23 NET

 # Repent or Perish